The Retreat

 Subject Matter:

 Renowned for his dynamic compositions of horses and nomadic Arab warriors in desert landscapes, Schreyer’s rapid sketch-like brushstrokes emphasize the forward momentum of the riders.
-Schreyer traveled to Syria, Egypt and North Africa in the early 1860s where he thoroughly immersed himself in the Arab culture, and the people and arid landscapes of these regions proved to be a rich source of imagery for his subsequent work.
+Schreyer traveled to Syria, Egypt, and Algeria in the early 1860s, where he sought to immerse himself in Arab culture.
+His works reflect his impressions of the people and landscapes he encountered through his travels in North African and the Middle East, as much as the powerful stereotypes and romanticized ideals of a "savage," "exotic," or "primitive" Arab "other" that was perpetuated in nineteenth-century Orientalist representations of North Africa, the Middle East, and Islamic culture.

 Physical Description: